Toothbeary

 The nipple and breast tissue must be grasped by the baby, and the tongue must cover the lower gum to protect the nipple from injury.
 Because they can’t open their lips wide enough, some babies with tongue-tie find it difficult to latch on to the breast.

-Children's tongue tie treatment costs
+Children's tongue tie treatment (Frenectomy) costs

 Treatment Cost